 A PL is the result that occurs when a standard is applied to an LEA's performance on an indicator.
-The PLs available for indicators in the 2024 RDA system include Not Assigned (NA) (including Not Assigned through SA), 0, 0 SA, 0 RI, 1, 1 SA, 2, 2 SA, 3, 3 SA, 3 HH, 4, 4 SA, 4 HH, and SD.
+The PLs available for indicators in the 2025 RDA system include Not Assigned (NA) (including Not Assigned through SA), 0, 0 SA, 0 RI, 1, 1 SA, 2, 2 SA, 3, 3 SA, 4, 4 SA, and SD.
 SA refers to Special Analysis, which is described in the Minimum Size Requirement (MSR) and Special Analysis (SA) section.

 RI refers to Required Improvement, which is also described in a separate section.
-HH refers to Hold Harmless, described further in this section.
 SD refers to Significant Disproportionality and is used to meet federal requirements under 34 CFR §300.647.